aws-samples/aws-lex-net-chatbot/README.md

 **Linux Deployment:** Scripts needed to create an EC2 Instance running the Linux OS and to deploy the ASP.NET Core web application

 **Windows Deployment:** Scripts needed to create an EC2 Instance running the Windows OS and to deploy the ASP.NET Core web application

+**CloudFormation Template:** CloudFormation template provided to assist with setup of ChatBot on AWS including the configuration of the AWS Services needed.

   [1]: https://aws.amazon.com/visualstudio/